NathanaelA/nativescript-permissions/README.md

 In NativeScript when using the permissions names/strings in your code; they are accessed as: android.**Manifest**.permission.PERMISSION_NAME rather than the android.permission.PERMISSION_NAME that you would put inside the manifest and are listed on the Android documentation site listed above.

+The Android manifest that you need to put the permissions in also is located at `/app/App_Resources/Android/AndroidManifest.xml`